PintolabMSSM/isoPropeller-annotate/README.md

 ## Overview of pipeline tasks and outputs
-The post-niap-merge pipeline is organized as a series of tasks, each of which has their own output folder.
+The isoPropeller-collapse pipeline is organized as a series of tasks, each of which has their own output folder.
 An overview of each tasks and the outputs it produces is provided below.

 ### 01_sqanti3